360 Huntington Avenue

 Boston, MA 02115

-Jaideep is a PhD student in the formal methods group at Northeastern University’s College of Computer and Information Science, advised by Professor Thomas Wahl.
+Jaideep is a PhD student in the formal methods group at Northeastern University’s Khoury College of Computer Sciences, advised by Professor Thomas Wahl.
 His research lies broadly in the area of mechanized formal/semi-formal verification of systems.
 He works on developing techniques and tools to automatically reason about computations involving floating-point numbers.
 As part of his dissertation research, he is currently working on designing, implementing and evaluating an abstraction-refinement type approach to solve floating-point constraints.
 During the course of his graduate education, he has done internships at SGT Inc. in the Robust Software Engineering group at NASA Ames Research Center, and in the Simulink Design Verifier team at Mathworks Inc. He has served a sub-reviewer for research conferences in formal methods like Computer Aided Verification, Formal Methods in Computer Aided Design, and Tools & Algorithms for Construction and Analysis of Systems.
 Before joining Northeastern, Jaideep worked at Samsung as a software developer writing software for mobile phones.
 He holds a master’s degree in computer science and engineering from Indian Institutes of Technology Bombay, India, and a bachelor’s degree in computer engineering from the University of Mumbai in India.

 - MTech in Computer Science and Engineering, Indian Institutes of Technology Bombay – India